Welcome new students!

 It’s easy to get confused, or not know something in class like homework – always ask.
 The teachers are so nice and they will help you with anything you need.

 If you are ever having personal problems eg friendships or something with schoolwork – remember you have a pastoral teacher (PSE) who is there to help you with anything you need.
 The only regret anyone has about that, is not going sooner as they sort everything out and you feel much better.

 Above all, remember to just be yourself and not feel you have to change yourself to fit in.
 Be true to you and everyone will accept you for who you are and embrace your uniqueness!

-“Have a great S1 – you are to have one once so really enjoy it!”
+“Have a great S1 – you are only going to have one once so really enjoy it!”

 Advice from the Parent Council to parents / carers on how to get informed and involved

 Once you arrive up here you are going to have lots of questions, so the Parent Council created a section of the school website called “All you need to know”.
 It’s all about information on all sorts of practical things e.g. how to report an absence, how the school day is set up and so on.
 Hopefully it is a helpful resource for you on an ongoing basis.

 The Parent Council can help in all sorts of ways, so have a look at their page on the school website.
 This gives you information on all of the meetings and working groups, including how to join our lottery to raise funds for the school: